bythyag/smol-gpt/README.md

-# smolgpt (Word & Character Level)
+## GPT2 Implementation from Scratch (Training at both Word & Character Level)

-This repository implements training and generation for a small GPT-2 style transformer model completely from scratch using PyTorch.
-It supports both word-level and character-level tokenization.
+The repository attemps to implements training and generation for a small GPT-2 style transformer model completely from scratch using PyTorch.
+It supports both **word-level** and **character-level** tokenization.

-The primary goal is educational—providing a clear breakdown of the components and training process.
-It's designed to be runnable on free-tier Google Colab GPUs (like T4).
+The primary goal is **educational**—to provide a clear breakdown of the model components and training process.
+It is designed to run on free-tier Google Colab GPUs (such as the T4).

 ---

-## Features
+### Features

-- **GPT-2 Architecture**: Implements core components like multi-head causal self-attention, MLP blocks, Layer Normalization, positional embeddings, and weight tying from scratch.
+- **GPT-2 Architecture**: Implements core components such as:
-- **Word & Character Levels**: Supports both word-level (using NLTK) and character-level tokenization.
+  - Multi-head causal self-attention
+  - MLP blocks
+  - Layer normalization
+  - Positional embeddings
+  - Weight tying

+- **Tokenization Options**:
+  - Word-level (via NLTK)
+  - Character-level (custom)

+- **Configurable**:
-- **Configurable**: Easily switch between tokenization levels and model size presets (`nano`, `micro`, `tiny`, `small`).
-Key hyperparameters are configurable via command-line arguments or the `src/config.py` file.
+  - Easily switch between word/char levels and size presets: `nano`, `micro`, `tiny`, `small`
-- **Training**: Includes a training script (`train.py`) with:
+  - All key hyperparameters configurable via command-line or `src/config.py`

+- **Training Pipeline** (`train.py`):
   - AdamW optimizer
-  - Automatic Mixed Precision (AMP) for faster training and lower memory usage
+  - Automatic Mixed Precision (AMP)
   - Gradient clipping
-  - Validation loss calculation
+  - Validation loss monitoring
-  - Checkpoint saving (best and latest models) to Google Drive (if using Colab) or locally
+  - Checkpoint saving (best & latest) to Google Drive or local
-  - Resuming from checkpoints
+  - Resume training from saved checkpoints

-- **Generation**: Includes a generation script (`generate.py`) with:
+- **Text Generation** (`generate.py`):
-  - Loading trained checkpoints
+  - Load trained checkpoints
-  - Sampling options: temperature and top-k
-- **Structured Code**: Organized into modules for clarity and reusability (`src/`)
+  - Supports sampling parameters like `temperature` and `top-k`

-- **Colab Friendly**: Includes utilities for mounting Google Drive
+- **Colab Friendly**: Includes utilities for mounting Google Drive and saving checkpoints

 ---

-## Project Structure
+### Project Structure

 ```
 gpt2-from-scratch/